If you are looking for a lifestyle that is truly independent, then living off-campus is for you!

 We recommend international students considering living off-campus to arrive at least one week prior to JCU Orientation so they can view properties before signing a lease.
-Short term accommodation is available on-campus prior to O-week and the accommodation office and the international support team are able to provide support as required to find suitable long term accommodation
+Short term accommodation is available on-campus prior to O-week.
+Please see the information about Casual Stays for rates and to book.

 Shared accommodation is a great idea if you want to live independently and want to meet new people.
 Share accommodation occurs when you either move into a house that is occupied by other people or you agree to rent a property with other people.
 Sharing a house with other people is a cost effective way to live because you share the costs of living with other people.

 While shared accommodation is a great alternative to living by yourself, it can be complicated.
 You need to know exactly what you are looking for with your accommodation arrangements.
 There are some very important things you will need to consider when you are thinking about share accommodation.

 Sites you may find useful in your search for share accommodation: